• Skip to main content

 Watching the boys work together reminded me of the lessons I learned making paper boats with Kiddo.
 During that activity I was focused on the craftiness aspect of paper engineering.
 I had never considered the perfection of paper airplanes in teaching STEM concepts before.
 Best of all, the boys' collaboration benefitted from their different learning styles.

 My son is very exacting and likes to follow instructions to the letter (sometimes he is so precise, it drives me bonkers!) while his friend is a more creative and crafty type.
 My son could help with the exacting folds and interpreting the instructions, the neighbor was excited about crafting and both enjoyed zooming planes around the apartment.
+Next time we'll make these paper airplane landing strips!

 Here's are some of the skills I witnessed the boys working on: